 The Distance view is only accessible after you have performed a multiple alignment, and becomes inaccessible again if you unalign the sequences.
 After performing an alignment, you can access the view by clicking on the Distance tab.

-The upper-right and lower-left triangles of the matrix can show different information depending on Values selections made in the Distance section of the Style panel.
+The upper-right and lower-left triangular-shaped sections of the matrix can show different information depending on Values selections made in the Distance section of the Style panel.
 For instance, in the image above, %Identity appears in the upper-right and Distance in the lower-left.
 Note that no numbers appear on the diagonal, since a sequence cannot differ from itself.
 In certain situations, it may not be possible to calculate distances for every pair of aligned sequences, in which case “NA” is displayed.
 In other cases, “NA” may be an artifact of the computational algorithm; for example, an attempt to calculate the log of a negative number.

 If Identity is displayed, note that larger numbers correspond to greater differences between sequences.
 Uncorrected distances are always ≤1.0.
 However, the Kimura and Tamura-Nei values can exceed 1.0 because they reflect the inferred actual number of nucleotide substitutions or amino acid replacements per site, not the observed distance.
 When the divergence between a pair of sequence is greater than about 0.75, it may not be possible to calculate a value for corrected distance using the Kimura and Tamura-Nei metrics.